delvtech/drift/README.md

 ## License

-Drift is open-source software licensed under the [TODO License](LICENSE).
+Drift is open-source software licensed under the [Apache 2.0](./LICENSE).